-The course web site on MyASU.
-To access this "my.asu-site" go to my.asu.edu.
-The my.asu-site has discussion boards set-up for questions regarding the course administrative and logistics and questions regarding the course material.
+The course web site on Canvas.
+The Canvas course shell contains all class materials nd has an Ed Discussion board for questions regarding the course administrative and logistics and questions regarding the course material.
 If you have a question please first check whether the question has already been addressed on the discussion board, if not, please e-mail the instructor.
 (For questions that are personal in nature please e-mail the instructor.)